vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 Adding query build functionality for the user is a feature that will be developed in future development cycles.

 The server polls the data storage unit for performance test logs.
 The frequency of the polling will be adjusted after implementation so that it reflects the rate that test results enter the data storage.
 The server is to maintain a cache of frequently and recently accessed data.
 The server expects a json result from the data store.

 This data can then be received by the dashboard.

 ### Dashboard

-The dashboard communicates with the server using an NGINX reverse proxy.
-This is needed because the dashboard and server services both sit on the same node.
+The dashboard serves the purpose of allowing the user to make queries of the results stored in the data storage unit.
+The dashboard provides a simple user interface with a list of drop down menus for options such as: lab, config, test, run, and metric.
+The dashboard communicates with the server (both running on the same node) using an NGINX reverse proxy.

+The query is made via HTML requests in the form of `GET /api/labs`, `GET /api/labs/{lab id}`.
+The expected result is a json with the appropriate test data.
+This json is then used to create the graph of the specified metrics as they trend over the past 50 builds.

+Our choice of developing a REST API provides the benefit that any graph configured by a user can be sured via the URL link to that page.
+This allows for the fast sharing of performance test results between team members and other teams.

 ## Rationale